When a loved one dies because of the negligence of a person or a medical professional, a wrongful death may have occurred.

-Those who lose a loved one to an accident must deal not only with the emotional trauma of the loss, but they must also deal with financial hardships, particularly if the decedent was a primary wage earner for the family.
+Those who lose a loved one to a fatal accident must deal with the emotional trauma of the loss and the financial hardships.
+Particularly if the decedent was a primary wage earner for the family.

 A wrongful death claim seeks compensation for the economic losses of the survivors.
-Under California Code of Civil Procedure 377.60, certain family members may sue the negligent party when the injuries resulted in the death of a loved one.
+Under California Code of Civil Procedure 377.60, certain family members may sue the negligent party when the fatal injuries resulted in the death of a loved one.

 Survivors of the deceased are allowed to seek compensation for the death of a loved one when negligence is involved.
-Under California Code of Civil Procedure 337.60, those who may file a wrongful death lawsuit include the following:

-- Putative spouses and domestic partners can file a wrongful death claim to recover the same compensation a spouse would.
+Putative spouses and domestic partners can file a wrongful death claim to recover the same compensation a spouse would.
 A putative spouse is a person who had a good faith belief he or she was married to the deceased.

-- The parents of the decedent may also file a claim for the loss of their minor or adult child.
+The parents of the decedent may also file a claim for the loss of their minor or adult child.

-A number of different damages are available when a California wrongful death claim is filed.
-The damages are divided into two different categories: economic and non-economic damages.
+A number of different damages are available when a California wrongful death lawsuit is filed.

 Economic Damages Include: